 There are different phrases used to describe the different water issues in the world.

 Different organisations or individuals may describe different things when using these phrases, and may use them in different contexts.

 To clear up some of the potential uncertainty or confusion, what we’ve done in this guide is unofficially describe each phrase individually, and also describe them relative to each other.

 (*Note – separate water issues outside of the scope of this guide are 1.
 Natural disasters involving water such as floods, and 2.
 Access to clean and safe drinking water, and basic sanitation and hygiene (a common issue to underdeveloped or developing regions))

 Summary – Global Water Issue Phrases

 Global water issues generally revolve around these three key problems:

-Quantity of water supplies (volume of available fresh water supplies, and the ratio of water being withdrawn and consumed vs the water resources being renewed)
+Volume of available fresh water supplies, and the ratio of water being withdrawn and consumed vs the water resources being renewed

-Quality of water supplies (whether water is in an adequate condition for it’s end use – for example, drinking water vs water used for irrigation … potable vs non potable water)
+Whether water is in an adequate condition for it’s end use – for example, drinking water vs water used for irrigation … potable vs non potable water

 Being able to extract, treat, transport and deliver water to it’s end use)